Sakura Miyawaki: 2018–2021: Produce 48, Iz*One, graduation from HKT48

 In 2018, Miyawaki participated and placed second in reality girl group survival show Produce 48, and became a member of Korean-Japanese idol group Iz*One that debuted in October of the same year.
-She and the other two Japanese members of the group took a hiatus from their respective Japanese groups until their contracts with Iz*One expired in April 2021.
+She knew very little Korean upon joining the group, but improved her skills with the help of Lee Chae-yeon and other Korean members of the group who could speak Japanese.
+Miyawaki and the other two Japanese members of the group took a hiatus from their respective Japanese groups until their contracts with Iz*One expired in April 2021.
 She also launched her own video gaming channel on YouTube in 2018, which had over 717,000 subscribers and 25 million video views by March 16, 2025.

-After Iz*One's disbandment in April 2021, a preview of her interview with the July issue of Vivi leaked that she was leaving HKT48.
+After Iz*One's disbandment, a preview of Miyawaki's interview with the July issue of Vivi leaked that she was leaving HKT48.
 On May 15, 2021, Miyawaki confirmed her departure, with a graduation concert scheduled to be held on June 19.
+At the concert, held in Fukuoka, Miyawaki was joined by other former AKB48 and HKT48 members including Nako Yabuki, Rino Sashihara, and Haruka Kodama to perform their groups' songs; she also sang several of her solo songs including "Yume de Kiss Me".
 A short version for the music video of her graduation song, "Omoide ni Suru ni wa Mada Hayasugiru" (思い出にするにはまだ早すぎる), was uploaded to YouTube on June 14, while the official audio was released on June 20.
 Her final performance with HKT48 was on June 27.
-In May 2021, Miyawaki became the face of the hair care brand Kérastase and the Chinese cosmetics brand Flower Knows.
 On November 1, 2021, Vernalossom announced that Miyawaki's contract with them had concluded.